tatsuokitakayuki/oed-dev/README.md

 # OED - Open, edit, and download.

 ## What is this
-"OED" is an example of text editor implementation by PWA (Progressive Web Apps).
+"OED" is a text / code editor implemented only in web technology.
+"OED" is the Progressive Web Apps (PWA).
 We make "OED" mainly for Chromebook (or Chromium OS and OS based) users.

 ## Goal